reynabxr/Amigos/README.md

 4. **Select your device**:
     - Select the device that you wish to run the app on.
 It should be the first one listed.
-    - Press Enter and wait for the app to build.
+    - Press Enter.
+Wait for the app to build and install on your device.

+5. **Trust the Developer Certificate**:
+   - On your iPhone, go to Settings > General > VPN & Device Management.
+   - Under Developer App, click into your Apple ID.
+   - Tap "Trust" and confirm.

+6. **Run the App**:
-    - The app should automatically download and run on your device.
+   - The Amigos app should now launch automatically on your iPhone.
+   - If not, find the app icon on your home screen and tap to open.